 How ISSAT is funded

 ISSAT is funded through two mechanisms Pooled Funding and Project Funding.
 Some members use both mechanisms to fund ISSAT’s work.
 Through contributing core funding to ISSAT’s pooled fund, Members gain access to ISSAT key services and a host of SSR expertise, get to call down support for their SSR programmes and benefit from reduced transaction costs.
 In addition, all funding given to ISSAT is ODA eligible given the fact that DCAF is named an Official Development Assistance (ODA) eligible organisation under Annex 2 of the ODA Directives.

 ISSAT’s Pooled Funding

 Pooled funding is divided equally between:

-Up to one third of the pooled funding contribution can be used by the bilateral donors for use on services which they request of ISSAT from any of our services lines, subject to mandate and capacity constraints.
+Up to one third of the pooled funding contribution can be used by the bilateral donors for use on services which they request of ISSAT from any of our service lines, subject to mandate and capacity constraints.
 Once, this one third has been drawn down, Members will be asked to top-up pooled funding, should they wish to receive additional support.

 One third of pooled funding is used to fund the request from our multilateral members on a cost-sharing basis.
 Under cost-sharing, ISSAT pooled funding covers ISSAT advisors costs, while the multilateral actors, such as the UN, AU or EU, cover costs associated to the deployment of ISSAT advisors (flights, accommodation and daily substance allowance/per diem).